Saxo Markets Guide – Read our In-Depth Saxo Markets Review

-No. Saxo Markets does not offer negative balance protection.
-If your balance is negative, Saxo Markets suggests you contact customer services.
-For this, you can correct any imbalances in your account.
+No. Saxo Markets doesn't offer negative balance protection.
+If your balance is unfavorable, Saxo Markets indicates you promptly contact customer services.
+With this, you are able to correct any imbalances within your own account.

-Does Saxo Markets offer guaranteed stop loss?Saxo Markets unfortunately, doesn't provide guaranteed stop loss.
-Saxo Markets gives a chance to its dealers to close their trade in their given price.
-Apart from that, Saxo Markets doesn't provide guaranteed stop loss.
+Does Saxo Markets offer guaranteed stop loss?Saxo Markets regrettably, does not offer guaranteed stop loss.
+Saxo Markets gives a chance to its traders to close their trades at their given price.
+Apart from this, Saxo Markets doesn't offer guaranteed stop loss.

 Does Saxo Markets allow scalping?Yes, Saxo Markets do permit scalping.
-Many traders across the world select Saxo Markets due to their services that are trading.
+Several traders throughout the world select Saxo Markets due to their services that are trading.
 They offer trading on Mac, Web Trader, Tablet & Mobile apps which allow this.

 Does Saxo Markets allow hedging?